The seas are rising and federal lands along the Atlantic Ocean and Gulf of Mexico are under siege.

 "It’s like the dominos falling," Kanaski said.
 "People have to have a place to live.
 They’ll cause a lot more damage to the coast.
 And you’ll end up losing precious habitat and cultural resources."

-This story was originally published for the U.S. Fish & Wildlife Service and is republished with permission here.
-Dan Chapman is a public affairs specialist with the Southeast Region in Atlanta, Georgia.
+This story was originally written for the U.S. Fish & Wildlife Service and is republished with permission here.